shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “They hurt Ersie, I’m going with you.”

-“If I hit you, it’s your own fault.”
+“If I hit you, it’s your own damnfault.”

 “Deal.
 Ersie, drums?”